 - Meeting time and frequency: 10 meetings annually

-- Meeting location: Minneapolis
+- Meeting location: Minneapolis and virtually

 - Time Expectation: Up to 5 hours/month